t1123425/ImageEditorDemo/README.md

 # ImageEditorDemo
-his is a sample of image editor by jquery ui and html5 canvas for generator image file
+This is a sample of image editor by jquery ui and html5 canvas for generator image file